 Students regularly participate in various construction-related competitions.
 In the fall semester of 2013, a team of Construction Management students placed 2nd in the Associated Schools of Construction Region III Heavy Civil competition.
 Another interdisciplinary team of Construction Management and Architecture student placed 1st in the Design-Build Institute of America's Great Lake Region student competition.

 Employment of Graduates

-The latest student exit surveys were completed by students graduating in May and July of 2014.
-At the time that the students completed and submitted their surveys (prior to graduation), 13/21 (62%) had accepted job offers.
-The average starting salary was approximately $49,500.
-Employers hiring our graduates this term include Gaylor Electric, Gilbane, Hunt Construction, Kiewit, Performance Contracting, Turner Construction, Wilhelm, and others, representing commercial (46%), heavy/civil (38%), residential (8%), and subcontractors (8%).
+The latest student exit surveys were completed by students graduating in May and July of 2015.
+At the time that the students completed and submitted their surveys (prior to graduation), 20/21 (95%) had accepted job offers, and 100% had accepted job offers within six months of graduation.
+The average starting salary was over $51,000.
+Employers hiring our graduates this term include ERMCO, Gilbane, Hunt Construction, Kleenco, Meyer Najem, Pepper Construction, Walsh, and others, representing commercial (50%), heavy/civil (30%), and subcontractors (20%).

 For all of 2013 (including May, July, and December graduates), 37 students graduated from the program, with 21 (57%) reporting at the time of completing the exit survey that they had accepted job offers at an average starting salary of nearly $47,000 and 3 (8%) planning on pursuing graduate degrees.